-Monmouthshire, the Wye Valley and Forest of Dean is all on your doorstep, a giant playground for those that love the outdoors no matter what time of year and will even satisfy those who yearn that adrenaline rush.
+The Wye Valley and Forest of Dean is all on your doorstep, a giant playground for those that love the outdoors no matter what time of year and will even satisfy those who yearn that adrenaline rush.
 This beautiful area has something for everyone whether it be walking, cycling, diving canoeing, climbing, Archery, paintballing or even learning to drive a tank, the list is endless.
 We are blessed with such a diverse landscape.
-Golfers needn't miss out, there are no less than 12 golf courses within 30 minutes drive from here and that includes the Celtic Manor that was host to the Ryder Cup in 2010.
-And for walkers, Chepstow is an accredited Walkers are Welcome town, and the start of 4 significant long distance trails.
-Or just take a step out of the backdoor.
+Golfers needn't miss out, there are no less than 10 golf courses within 30 minutes drive from here and that includes the Celtic Manor that was host to the Ryder Cup in 2010.
+And for walkers, Chepstow is an accredited Walkers are Welcome town with 4 significant long distance trails.
+The start/finish of Wales Coast Path, Offa's Dyke Path, The Wye Valley Walk and the Gloucestershire Way or just take a step out of the back door.

 Meet the Locals

 Chepstow has an active Widders Group, Border Morris with attitude their words not mine.
 During January they have their Wassail and Mari Lwyd event.
-For details of their dance programme go to their website.
-Another opportunity to mix with the locals is visiting some of our fantastic Agricultural shows, chepstow Show in early August, Monmouth is the largest 1 day show in the country & held towards the end of August, Usk Show and the Trellech Country Fayre and Horse show in September.
-Within Clare's Cottage and Dolly's Barn there is numerous literature off 'What's on' in the area or nip down to the Routis Information Centre in chepstow which has a wealth of information.
+For details of their dance programme Visit their website.
+Another opportunity to mix with the locals is visiting some of our fantastic Agricultural shows, Chepstow Show in early August, Monmouth is the largest 1 day show in the country & held towards the end of August, Usk Show and the Trellech Country Fayre and Horse show in September.
+Within Clare's Cottage and Dolly's Barn there is numerous literature of 'What's on' in the area or nip down to the Tourist Information Centre in chepstow which has a wealth of information.